White Tulip: Plot

 Walter approaches Alistair as a fellow man of science, who is replacing components that form a time machine that he has constructed within his body.
 Walter professes that Alistair's attempt to jump back several months would require a great deal more power than Alistair has predicted, possibly killing hundreds in the area near where he appears.
-Alistair, aware of this, recalls an empty field where he was at, a few blocks from where his fiancée died, and plans to use this field where only the vegetation will die out from his arrival.
+Alistair, aware of this, recalls an empty field, a few blocks from where his fiancée died, and plans to use this field where only the vegetation will die out from his arrival.
 Walter tells Alistair how to correct the mistake that caused him to jump to the train but warns him of the other consequences that changing events will bring, explaining that stealing Peter from the parallel universe has left him wracked with regret.
 Despite being a man of science, Walter's torment over the years drove him to believe in a higher power, and he hopes for a sign of God's forgiveness—and thus, eventually, Peter's—in the form of a white tulip.

 Alistair considers this, but with Walter's time up, a SWAT team starts to move in.
-Alistair jumps back in time again by only a few hours to complete the modified power calculations based on Walter's comments, and to prepare a pre-addressed letter he brings with him.
+Alistair jumps back in time again by only a few hours to complete the modified power calculations based on Walter's comments, and to prepare a addressed letter he brings with him.
 As the SWAT team barges in, Alistair re-engages his time machine.
 Alistair's modifications have worked, as he finds himself in the field, minutes before his fiancée's death.
 Alistair is able to make it to his fiancée in time, reuniting with her in the car just long enough to say "I love you" before they are both killed by the collision.